Ephraim-usc/glike/README.md

     len(ns) == len(grs) == P.shape[1] == len(populations)

-When adding new Phases into Demogrpahy, the times and dimensions should match.
+When adding new phases into a demogrpahy, the times and dimensions should match.
 Specifically, if the last added phase is `phases[i]`, and we are trying to add another phase `phases[i+1]`, then it is required that

     phases[i].t_end == phases[i+1].t
     phases[i].P.shape[1] == phases[i+1].P.shape[0]

+We recommend adding phases until `np.inf` for safety, although for gLike's purpose it suffices if the demography covers the oldest lineage in the input trees.

 The resulting demography can be visualized by